Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Ginn didn’t think the Professor looked particularly skinny at all.
 But Humans were, well... the original Deathworlders.
 All three were more substantial than Ginn himself was, and probably Hurt was only ‘skinny’ relative to his present company.
 Maybe a good brownfur would make Hurt look skinny... but Julian would put most any Stoneback that Ginn had ever met to shame.

 "Pleasure," Hurt shook Ginn’s paw, a little too firmly.
 "I apologize for my meathead colleagues.
-They mean well…"
+They mean well..."

 "Hey!"